 General

 A result object describes a single result detected by an analysis tool.

+Each result is produced by the evaluation of a rule.
+If theTool contains a reportingDescriptor object (§3.41) that describes that rule, we refer to that object as theDescriptor, and we refer to the toolComponent object (§3.18) that defines theDescriptor as theComponent.

 Distinguishing logically identical from logically distinct results